 I think in the end the pretzels turned out darling.
 My girls and I have enjoyed eating them…so they are yummy.
 They just didn’t come out like the ones I saw at Crate & Barrel or what I had pictured in my mind.
-Since we think they are yummy and they are still cute…they are still a good idea.

 If you want to make patriotic pretzels to snack on while watching fireworks, you will need: